xqtwk/java-rag/README.md

 * Domain-specific copilots

 ## How to run?
-locally:
+### Dev locally
+Have matching property uncommented in `application.properties` and use this command:
 ```bash
 mvn spring-boot:run
 ```
+### As docker cointainer (applyable for server)
-On server side, first you need to build your docker image:
+First, you need to build your docker image:
 ```
 docker build -t javarag .
 ```